uipath-certification/uipath-certification.github.io/_posts/2021-06-07-uipath-default-variable-types.md

 Note that b) is incorrect because the variable type is int32, not int.

-UiPath uses DataTables quite extensively, especially when performing Excel automation, but surprisingly, the DataTable object is not one of the default UiPath Variable types.
+The Dictionary class is a valid UiPath variable type, but it is not one of the defaults listed in the varaibles tab.

 #### Where to find out more?